-Go to Elbrus village (taxi or bus) and walk along Irikchat ravine.
+Go to Elbrus village (taxi or bus) and walk along the Irikchat ravine.
 The original climb to Elbrus started here before new towns and cable cars were built.
-You still can do a climb from this side but it requires experience and good fitness level there are no shops, you’ll have to camp all the way and to carry all the food and gear.
+You still can do a climb from this side but it requires experience and a good fitness level there are no shops, you’ll have to camp all the way and to carry all the food and gear.

-You are not allowed to be within 5km border zone (border with Georgia) without a special permit that you can get at a local border service.
-It has nothing to do with climb to Mt.
+You are not allowed to be within a 5km border zone (border with Georgia) without a special permit that you can get at a local border service.
+It has nothing to do with a climb to Mt.
 Elbrus from any side.
-You won’t be able to go all the way the top of Cheget mountain (higher than 3000m), visit ravines Adylsu and Adyrsu.
+You won’t be able to go all the way to the top of Cheget mountain (higher than 3000m), visit ravines Adylsu and Adyrsu.
 But there are plenty of other places around where you can go without any permits.

 Local food to try

 - Shashlyk (BBQ meat) cooked on the fire beef or lamb meat.
 It’s a nice treat after the climb.